dianahcortez/School_District_Analysis/README.md

 ## Summary
 In removing the Thomas High School data from this revised analysis, no discernable change was made to the original output of the analysis.
-- There were 461 total students in the 9th grade class at Thomas High School which were removed, and the total size of data was
+- There were 461 total students in the 9th grade class at Thomas High School which were removed, and the total size of data was 39,170 across all districts/schools/grades.
+Though there was suspected academic dishonesty, given the small sample size that was removed from the total data set, it is not suprising to have little impact upon the results.
+The below findings were noted:
 - In looking at the District Analysis, changes to all scores were less then 0.5%, thus little to no impact to school or student count.
 - Thomas High School remained at 2nd place ranking in the top 5 schools, but overall score did drop by less then 1%.
 - Scores by school size and school type did not have any drastic effect from data being removed, less then 0.1% of change.